privacyint/website-guides/guide-steps/en/guide-getting-your-data-twitter-app.md

 ![Image showing Twitter profile](../../images/Cloud-Guides/Twitter/Twitter1.png?raw=true)

 b) On the app's home screen, click on your profile picture to open app menu.
-Once menu pops up, select **Settings and Privacy**.
+Once menu pops up, select **Settings and support** and then click on **Settings and privacy**.

 ![Image showing settings and privacy in Twitter app](../../images/Cloud-Guides/Twitter/Twitter2.png?raw=true)

-c) On the screen that shows the Settings and Privacy options, select **Your account**.
+c) On the screen that shows the Settings and privacy options, select **Your account**.
 This will take you to a new screen.

 ![Image showing a screen from Account in Twitter app](../../images/Cloud-Guides/Twitter/Twitter3.png?raw=true)